b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 If this book was true, the Book of Mormon’s main value would be a witness that Christ visited somewhere on the American continents and briefly ministered to the indigenous peoples within a small radius of His “landing spot.” **But if you already believe in Christ, that is basically just a fun fact.** Jesus presents no meaningfully new information, but his teachings are a direct copy of the KJV New Testament.
 It's enough to lead a skeptical reader to not see this testament of Christ as being very useful.
 The Book of Mormon supports the idea of “other sheep I have which are not of this fold”… but that is a bit vague in and of itself.
 Could have just as easily gone to Cape Town in South Africa.
 Or Mongolia.

 If the Book of Mormon is meant to be evidence of [[Restoration|a fully restored]] church, it seems to leave a lot out.
 So much of the modern LDS church seems to be founded on the Doctrine & Covenants, or the Pearl of Great Price.
+Those books aren't pushed nearly as hard in missionary efforts as a demonstration of a modern restoration.
+Why is that?

 &nbsp;